 MODE Fest invites students, recent grads, and institutions to submit their best student motion work across several different categories.
 All submissions will be reviewed by renowned industry professionals and respected academics.
 Finalists will be screened at MODE Fest, as well as included on MODE Fest's ongoing Vimeo channel.
-Monetary prizes for each category will be awarded live at the event including the coveted "Best in Show."
+Prizes for each category will be awarded live at the event including the coveted "Best in Show."

 MODE Summit is a 3-day event bringing together educators from different areas of expertise to present work and discuss motion design and how it enhances, effects, changes messages, meaning, and communication.
 Motion design is a shifting and evolving sphere—it encompasses a broad range of related fields: human computer interaction, design, journalism, film, television, animation, art, dance, theater, and more.